top of page

 Have significant savings set aside

 Expenses add up at the most inconvenient time.
 Air conditioners need to be replaced, and so do roofs.
-Units need to be repainted when there is turnover.
+Units need to be repainted during turnover.
 New appliances are inevitably necessary.
 The list of potential expenses is long.

 Purchase umbrella insurance